10 most expensive Android apps and games

 Have you noticed a pattern developing?
 Yes, we have another medical text app that is also one of the most expensive Android apps.
 This one is a textbook for pediatrics.
 It features a ton of information, is written by real doctors, and will murder your wallet.
 Those that do indulge will have a powerful search feature, bookmarks, and more to help them get through this massive tomb of text.
 It's like a must-have for doctors.
 It's probably not great for the rest of us.

-The Atlas of Internal Medicine follows the patterns of prior medical texts.
+The Color Atlas of Internal Medicine follows the patterns of prior medical texts.
 It's written by doctors and published by McGraw-Hill.
 It features over a dozen topics, in-depth information about internal medicine, and more.
-It's also optimized for both tablets and phones.
+On the plus side, it works on both tablets and phones.
 At this price, that seems like a given.
 Like most other apps in this category, there are those who will find books like this useful.
 College students and doctors especially.
 However, us normal people probably shouldn't invest in a $129.99 book app.

 Super Color Runner is an endless runner game that’s unlike others.
 In this game, you’ll have four paths you must run down and you have to switch between them to pick up energy pellets and batteries in order to stay alive.
 The game features very simple graphics and we imagine it’ll run perfectly fine on phones that cost less than this game does.
 There is no indication on why it costs $200, but we imagine it’s because development was abandoned and the developer didn’t want anyone buying the game for real.